-Defined Benefit - the levels of benefit retiring members receive is based on their pay history and length of service a Pension Fund of investments is built up from employee and employer contributions to generate income streams out of which retirement benefits are paid.
+- Defined Benefit the levels of benefit retiring members receive is based on their pay history and length of service - Funded a Pension Fund of investments is built up from employee and employer contributions to generate income streams out of which retirement benefits are paid.
 The Council pays contributions to the Pension Fund sufficient to ensure that it can meet future payment obligations.
 These contributions are set on rates that are determined by Hymans Robertson, the Pension Fund's professionally qualified and independent actuaries and are based on triennial valuations of the fund.
-The most recent triennial valuation was 31st March 2010.
-A further scheme valuation, as at 31st March 2013, is currently being undertaken, the results of which will be reported later in 2013/14.
-The revised employer contribution rates emerging from this valuation will be effective from 1st April 2014.
+The most recent triennial valuation was undertaken as at 31st March 2013 and this set the required employer contribution rates for the 3 years commencing 1st April 2014.
+As the Fund is effectively underwritten by the employers, any deterioration in performance can have serious long term financial consequences for the Council.
+Steps have been taken nationally to mitigate this risk to the local taxpayer, by reforming the LGPS and introducing a greater element of future cost sharing between the scheme employers and the scheme beneficiaries.